-The Connecticut Paid Leave Authority is a quasi-public state agency that administers CT Paid Leave.
+The Connecticut Paid Leave Authority is a quasipublic state agency that administers the CT Paid Leave program.
 The CT Paid Leave Authority is governed by a Board of Directors appointed by the Governor, constitutional officers and legislative leadership.

-CTPL vs. FMLA
+CT Paid Leave vs. FMLA

-What is CTPL?
+What is CT Paid Leave?
 What is FMLA?
-CTPL stands for CT Paid Leave.
 FMLA stands for Family and Medical Leave Act.
-CTPL provides income-replacement during certain qualifying family and health leaves.
-FMLA provides job-protected leave for certain qualifying family and health conditions The CT Paid Leave Act is a Connecticut law that: Creates a source of income-replacement benefits for eligible employees who cannot work for the same reasons as FMLA It does not provide job-protected leave.
+CT Paid Leave provides income-replacement during certain qualifying family and health leaves.
+FMLA provides job-protected leave for certain qualifying family and health conditions.
+The CT Paid Leave Act is a Connecticut law that: Creates a source of income-replacement benefits for eligible employees who cannot work for the same reasons as FMLA It does not provide job-protected leave.
 The CT Paid Leave Act is implemented by the CT Paid Leave Authority - a Quasi-Public Agency of the State of Connecticut.
 There is a federal FMLA & a CT FMLA.
 Both have been around since the 1990's.
 Both laws allow eligible employees to take job-protected time away from work for certain family and medical reasons.
 The Family Medical Leave Act is implemented by employers & regulated by the State & Federal Departments of Labor FMLA does NOT provide income replacement.
 Employers may choose to: adopt policies to provide for income replacement during the leave, but they are not required to. continue to pay their employees their regular pay while they are out on parental leave. require or permit employees to use their earned accruals (sick leave, vacation leave, other PTO) while they are out on leave.
-Note: The CT FMLA changed significantly on January 1, 2022.
-For more information, visit newfmlaguidance (ct.gov)
+For more information on CT Paid Leave, visit newfmlaguidance (ct.gov)